 Yes, all staff arrive to camp 5 or 6 days before the campers do.
 During that time, we will train you on how to be a great staff member at Camp Saginaw.
 This will include sessions with your supervisors, role-playing, emergency procedures training, and more.
 Specialists will also spend time getting their activity area set up and ready to run.
 And - of course - we will also have fun and get to know each other!
 It’s important for all our staff to feel comfortable and prepared for their summer experience.

 You can drive yourself to camp and keep your car here.
-You can also take a bus or train to the Wilmington, Delaware station where we will pick you up and drive you to camp.
+You can also take a bus to Phildadelphia where we will pick you up and drive you to camp.

 If you are flying to camp, it’s easiest to fly into the Philadelphia International Airport.
 We will pick you up there and drive you to camp.
 You could also fly into New York.
-If you do that, you will then need to get from the airport to the Port Authority Bus Station in the city center.
-Then, you will need to take a bus to Wilmington, Delaware.
+If you do that, you will then need to take a bus to Philadelphia where we will pick you up.

-We do multiple pickups at the Philadelphia airport and Wilmington bus station on the two days before Orientation begins.
+We do multiple pickups at the Philadelphia airport and Phildelphia bus station before Orientation begins.
 We will share these pick-up times with you before you book your travel.

 Each day will vary a little bit, and your exact schedule will depend on your position at camp.
 But generally, you will wake up at 7:30am.
 After breakfast, there are 3 activity periods.
 Then, there is lunch followed by a rest period.
 The afternoon consists of 3-4 activity periods, followed by shower time.
 After dinner, there is always a fun evening activity, and some divisional Canteen time - which is a great time to relax and hang out.

 Most nights, staff will attend evening activities with their campers.
-Approximately 2-3 times a week, you will be on night duty for your bunk.
+Approximately 2-3 times a week, you will be on night duty for your bunk, which means you return to the bunk after evening activity and are “in” for the night.
 On nights when you are not on duty, you are permitted to leave camp after evening activity (around 9-9:30pm) and return by curfew, which is midnight.
 You will also receive approximately one night off per week (which means you can depart camp at 7:00pm) and return by curfew.
 All staff are required to attend Sunday night staff meetings, which are all-in nights.

 Yes, camp will provide transportation to the Wilmington, Delaware bus station.
 From there, you will be able to take a bus to Philadelphia, New York, Washington DC, Atlantic City, and many other locations.

 All staff will be paid at the end of camp.
-American Staff can choose to receive their pay by direct deposit, or on a Cliq card - which functions as a debit and credit card.
-International Staff will automatically receive a Cliq card.
-During the summer - at two designated times - you may request two pay advances in the amount of $200 each.
+However, during the summer - at two designated times - you may request two pay advances in the amount of $200 each.

 If your college or university offers college or internship credits for your work at Saginaw, we will work with you to complete the process.
 Staff are responsible to bring the necessary paperwork.